amanbhurji/parkingratecalc/README.md

  - This uses a docker daemon so remember have it available
  - Uses git tags for figuring out project version

+Once the image is published, run the web service from within docker with - `docker run -p 8080:8080 <image-id>`

 ## Api

 The openapi spec defines the api.
 It can be found in `openapi.yaml`